40 Easy Things You Can Do to Stay Fit After 40

-If you’re looking for a way to stay accountable for your workouts everyday, look no further than a fellow fitness-loving friend.
-(Yes, that might mean making one at the gym first!)
-“Motivation is the key to success,” Fierras says.
-“Find a workout buddy or someone to keep you active and engaged with your workouts.”
+If you're looking for a way to stay accountable for your workouts everyday, look no further than a fellow fitness-loving friend—that might even mean making a new one at the gym.
+"Motivation is the key to success," Fierras says.
+"Find a workout buddy or someone to keep you active and engaged with your workouts."

-The world is going more plant-based for a good reason.
-Wholesome plant foods—fruits, veggies, plant protein, and whole grains—offer more vitamins and minerals.
-Need convincing?
-A 2019 study published in The Journal of Nutrition found that vegans tend to be healthier overall, and further research out of the Physicians Committee for Responsible Medicine showed that switching to a plant-based diet can lower your risk of dying from heart disease, prevent diabetes, aid in weight loss, and even fight off cancer and help keep your brain healthy.
+The world is going more plant-based for a good reason—because a diet of fruits, veggies, plant proteins, and whole grains offers more vitamins and minerals than one without them.
+Still need convincing?
+A 2019 study published in The Journal of Nutrition found that vegans tend to be healthier overall, and further research out of the Physicians Committee for Responsible Medicine showed that switching to a plant-based diet can lower your risk of dying from heart disease, prevent diabetes, aid in weight loss, promote brain health, and even fight off cancer.

 One of the best ways to motivate yourself to keep pushing through your workouts and reach your goals is to invest in a fitness tracker.
-They keep track of how many steps you’re taking in a day (aim for around 10,000!), and they also tell you where your heart rate is at while exercising, how many calories you burned, and track your sleep to make sure you’re getting enough every night.
+They keep track of how many steps you're taking each day—aim for around 10,000—as well as your heart rate, the number of calories you burn, and the amount of sleep you get.

 Work with a trainer.

-You might not feel like you know enough about fitness to throw yourself into a routine, and that’s completely normal.
-That’s exactly what personal trainers are for.
-Ask around and see if your friends and family have worked with anyone great in your area, then sign up for a consultation and initial workout with them, which is usually free of charge.
-If you like working out one-on-one with an expert, consider sticking with them until you feel like you can manage on your own.
-You’ll get the support and motivation you need, and you’ll also have a plan that works for your body and specific needs.
+You might not feel like you know enough about fitness to throw yourself into a routine, and that's completely normal.
+That's exactly what personal trainers are for.
+Ask your friends and family for recommendations, then sign up for a consultation and initial workout with them, which is usually free of charge.
+And if you like that first session, consider sticking with them until you feel like you can manage on your own.
+You'll get the support and motivation you need, and you'll also have a plan that works for your body and specific needs.

 Do at least one small thing to be more fit every day.